Are you thinking about planning a road trip from Idaho Falls to Yellowstone?

 Rexburg is 30 minutes north of Idaho Falls.
 Rexburg is a small town on the path to Yellowstone.
 One thing that Rexburg has going for it is Bear World.

 Bear World is a drive-thru wildlife park.
 There are over 60 black and brown bears.
 There are so many things to do at Bear World such as petting zoo, museum, gift shop, and rides.

 Toddlers are free

 Yellowstone Bear World operates seasonally.
-It is open from April 17th – to October 17th.
+It is open from April 22nd – to about October 22nd.